 Do you earn fees as adviser to a service provider or program that you may recommend to clients?

-I encourage you to read the entire article and consider its implications with respect to all benefit programs.
+We encourage you to read the entire article and consider its implications with respect to all benefit programs.
 In other words, to what degree is your adviser also a paid “producer” for certain vendors, products or programs?